adamavenir/sarahavenir.com/content/blog/2021/where-the-weirdos-roam.md

 ---
 title: Where the weirdos roam
 date: 2020-10-02T01:40:04.026Z
 description: "I wrote this piece for &yet's Find Your Weirdos project.
 The buffalo image is by my teammate Lynn Fisher, inspired by my public Roam project.
-'Where the buffalos roam'…get it?"
+'Where the buffalos roam'…get it?..."
 image: screen-shot-2021-01-18-at-6.39.04-pm.png
 ---
 ![An illustration of two purple buffalo on a pink background, one with big googly eyes.](screen-shot-2021-01-18-at-6.39.04-pm.png)